They say the average millionaire has seven streams of income.

 If you buy the right house for the right price in the right area, the rent you charge can be more than the mortgage payments.
 So you will also create a reoccurring revenue stream while building an asset in your portfolio of investments.

-You can also buy and rent out apartment blocks and commercial properties, which are often safer investments as you are not relying on one family paying the rent.
+You can also buy and rent out apartment blocks and commercial properties.
+These are often safer investments as you are not relying on one family paying the rent.

 You have multiple families in the case of an apartment block.
-Therefore, spreading the risk as you are never going to lose all that income at once.
+Therefore, spreading the risk, you are never going to lose all that income at once.

 The same with commercial real estate investments.
 It’s less likely that the business will relocate.